alesk/learning/patterns.md

 to come up with better explanation.

 It's worth noting that one must try to explanin the subject first **without looking at the reference** for this is the only way to demonstrate deep knowledge.
+Spotting weak points and overcoming these weaknesses with more learning/training is also called the [deliberate practice][14].

 This method also resonates with my favorite bullet of the 10 rules of good studyng:
 **use recall**.
 I cant emphasize enough how importan it is to generate (not just reproduce) the answers and explanations entirely from your brain.

+These teaching lessons to "imaginary friend" accompained with frequent short tests where failure is the most commona and praise result is a perfect way to avoid the so called **illusions of Learning**.
+The "illusions of leargning" is a common trap for students wich just skim through the steps of problem solving without demonstrating (to themselves) that they are able to solve the problem with pen and paper without reffering to the study material.

 ## The 10 good habits of studyng